RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/setting_up_LLD_linker.md

 This means that you would have to constantly change your code to point to the addresses the linker chose for you.
 And the linker is not that deterministic.
 Today it places the heap here, tomorrow there.
 So it is best to define your own linker script that explicitly defines memory addresses that you KNOW.

-"Reject unpredicatbility, Embrace predictability" - Zyzz
+"Reject unpredictability, Embrace predictability" - Zyzz

 ### Reason 3: Memory Alignment
-You may want to make sure the different elf sections are aligned to a certain multiple.
+You may want to make sure the different elf sections and symbols are aligned to a certain multiple.
 For example, if you plan to divide the Register mappings into 8-byte blocks, you may prefer to make the register_start memory address a multiple of 8

 End of reasons...